-We hope to address some of your questions on the IB Diploma as we speak to Alec Jiggins, Principal at EtonHouse International School, Orchard.
+We hope to address some of your questions on the IB Diploma as we speak to Alec Jiggins, Former Principal at EtonHouse International School, Orchard.
 Alec is not only an IB Consultant and Council of International Schools (CIS) team member but has also led the Orchard campus to its IB Diploma authorisation.

-It was very nice to receive the feedback particularly because the visitors did the authorisation via video conferencing as they were unable to visit us.
+Alec: It was very nice to receive the feedback particularly because the visitors did the authorisation via video conferencing as they were unable to visit us.
 They were able to pick up on the warmth of the community, they noticed the bonds that existed just through the screen.
-One comment they mentioned in particular was ‘it takes a village to educate a child’ and they could really feel that coming from the school.
-There was a real cohesion between the parents, students and the staff in understanding of what was required and working together in embracing the IB philosophy.
+One comment they mentioned, in particular, was ‘it takes a village to educate a child’ and they could really feel that coming from the school.
+There was a real cohesion between the parents, students and the staff in understanding what was required and working together in embracing the IB philosophy.
 That comment out of the many we received really resonated with me because it speaks volumes about our philosophy at EtonHouse.

-With that, Alec could you share with us an overview of the IB Diploma in general?
+Bipasha: Alec could you share with us an overview of the IB Diploma in general?

-It is really important for parents and students listening to understand that the IB isn’t for the academically elite, as it is sometimes written about in the media or in certain blog articles.
+Alec: It is really important for parents and students listening to understand that the IB isn’t for the academically elite, as it is sometimes written about in the media or in certain blog articles.
 The IB Diploma is a programme that is accessible to all.
 EtonHouse by its very philosophy is very much inclusion-driven, we want students from different backgrounds and we chose the programme because it offers that.
 Students with different levels of language acquisition and different backgrounds can be successful at IB Diploma and that’s what makes it such a great programme because we can tailor it to fit each individual student.

 - Theory of knowledge- students get to investigate how they learn, how they understand things and where their knowledge comes from as well as certain vices that develop when they are learning.

 - Creativity, action and service- they investigate needs in their local community and design ways to serve their community in a creative way, helping to address those needs.
-For example, working in a soup kitchen or helping out at young people’s homes
+For example, working in a soup kitchen or helping out at young people’s homes.

 - Extended student essay- a research project where they get to design and investigate something that is of interest to them, then develop that into a piece of academic writing.
 It is very similar to an undergraduate degree so it’s already given them the skills, abilities and independent learning that makes them so successful at universities.